 Advisory services to help improve the effectiveness of business strategy, process, or operations by assessing needs and reviewing functions, plans, and directions.

 - Grandin CoLab is a co-working space, event venue, and resource hub for innovation in the Roanoke and New River valleys with two locations (Grandin Village and Downtown Roanoke).

-- RAMP, Regional Acceleration and Mentoring Program, was created to help high-potential startup companies expand and create new jobs within the Roanoke-Blacksburg region.
+- RAMP, Regional Acceleration, and Mentoring Program was created to help high-potential startup companies expand and create new jobs within the Roanoke-Blacksburg region.
 This highly focused program represents a groundbreaking public/private partnership between the City of Roanoke, Virginia Western Community College, and the Roanoke-Blacksburg Technology Council.
-Entrepreneurs seeking to scale up their companies are invited to apply for the program, which will be houses in the Historic Gill Memorial Hospital Building located at 709 South Jefferson Street, located along the recently announced downtown Health Sciences and Technology Innovation District.
+Entrepreneurs seeking to scale up their companies are invited to apply for the program, which will be housed in the historic Gill Memorial Hospital Building located at 709 South Jefferson Street, located along the recently announced downtown Health Sciences and Technology Innovation District.
 For more information on RAMP, please call 540-443-9232.

 - The HIVE is a business incubation center and co-working space located in Vinton.

 - Carilion Innovation is a catalytic agent and resource for our innovators.
 Carilion physicians, nurses, and staff make unique discoveries through their research, and continuous improvements to the care they provide our communities.
 Some of these discoveries are innovations with commercial potential.
 First and foremost, they can benefit patients in our community.
 When inventions are brought to market by an Industry partner or spun out as a startup, patients across the country and globe may benefit from our employees’ curiosity and commitment to innovation.